What is a Shopify Backorder?

 For example, specialty skincare, artisan gear, collectibles, or flagship electronics.

-These products usually have higher intent buyers .
-Customers don’t mind waiting a few extra days if it means they’ll still get what they came for.
 In these cases, not offering backorders means losing out on sales that were already locked in.

-Avoid for: Low-Cost, Everyday Items
+Cons: Low-Cost, Everyday Items

 For commodity products like socks, phone chargers, or basic t-shirts, backorders don’t usually work.
 The price point is low, and customers expect fast delivery.
 If something’s out of stock, they’ll just buy it somewhere else.